Service Terms

 | Managed IT services | Monitoring, maintenance, systems support, business technology support, recurring help, Microsoft/Google tools, backups, domains, hosting and office networks where agreed. | Managed services are provided on a best-efforts basis unless a separate service level agreement applies. |

-| Software, websites and development | Website setup, website maintenance, forms, automations, scripts, integrations, code changes, testing, website updates, email/domain/DNS help and troubleshooting. | Development work may require stages, testing, website updates and customer approvals.
+| Software, websites and development | Website setup, website maintenance, forms, software assistance, scripts, integrations, code changes, testing, website updates, email/domain/DNS help and troubleshooting. | Development work may require stages, testing, website updates and customer approvals.
 Changes outside agreed scope may require a new quote or additional charges. |

 | Software support, program installations and operating system help | Windows setup, program installations, software configuration, driver updates, printer/scanner software, email applications, Microsoft/Google tools, app troubleshooting, software updates and general operating system support. | Software work is usually a best-efforts service.
 If the software is working when we finish the agreed work, that does not guarantee the same or a related error will not return later because software issues can be caused by updates, settings, user changes, malware, vendor bugs, drivers, hardware, internet/network issues or third-party services. |